-Car batteries are designed to be much more hard-wearing and typically last between four and five years.
-Once they are up and running, car batteries are powered by alternators until the engine is switched off again – making them vastly different to your household batteries.
+Car batteries are designed to be hard-wearing and typically last between four and five years.
+Once they are up and running, car batteries are constantly charged by the alternator and with a bit of care your battery can last even longer.
+Read our tips and information about car batteries below.

 Over time, like all car parts, batteries will start to degrade.
 While the alternator is designed to keep charging your car battery while the engine is running, it will inevitably lose some of its ‘juice’ as time goes by.